cdaein/sketch-wrapper-starter-js/README.md

 ## How To

-1. First, download or clone this repo into your computer
+1. First, download or clone this repo into your computer.
+(In Github, you can click on Use This Template button.)
 1. In your Command Line (Terminal) app, `cd` into the downloaded directory.
 1. Run `npm install`.
 You will need to have [Node.js](https://nodejs.org/en/) installed on your computer.
 1. Run `npm start` to start the local server.